 Several studies show that indigestion is common among people with irregular working hours.
-It appears that such problems develop after some time, for instance after a period of some years of shift work, and the resulting changing daily rhythms.
+It appears that such problems are developing after some time, for instance after a period of some years of shift work, changing daily rhythms.
 The health problems are described both as an increased incidence of symptoms of stomach / intestines, and increased incidence of diseases such as gastritis, ulcers and irritable colon.
 These problems arise presumably because digestion follows the circadian rhythm although people are awake and eat at night.
 Also, the eating habits may become irregular when working night shifts.

 There are studies suggesting an increased incidence of cardiovascular diseases among workers with irregular work hours.
-However, it is difficult to distinguish the effect of type of work and the effects of other important factors, such as smoking, for example.
-Smoking tobacco is a known to increase the risk of developing cardiovascular disease.
+However, it is difficult to distinguish the effect of type of work and the effects of other factors of importance, such as for example smoking.
+Smoking tobacco is a known risk for development of cardiovascular diseases.
 It is therefore possible that the increased incidence of cardiovascular diseases within the group shift workers is related to a combination of these factors.
 The shift work itself may play a role, but the shift work also seems to be associated with more smoking.
-During the night shift, a smoker may have higher tobacco consumption than during daytime.
-This illustrates how difficult it is to provide reliable conclusions from studies of shift workersand for finding the cause of development of diseases.
+During the night shift, a smoker may have high tobacco consumption, more than during daytime.
+This illustrates how difficult it is to provide reliable conclusions from studies of shift workers; as for finding the cause of development of diseases.
 Another factor of importance is the gender; the increased risk of cardiovascular disease related to shift work is seen most clearly in men.
-After menopause in women (~50 years), the gender difference seems to disappear.
+After time for menopause for women (~50 years), the gender difference seems to disappear.
 This might indicate that hormones may be a part of the mechanism for developing this type of health problems.

 It has been shown that women who have worked night shifts for many years, are at increased risk for breast cancer.
 This risk seems to develop after a period of more than ten years of night shift work, and this has been found among nurses who work night shifts only, not those with other forms of shift work.
 This issue is debated, some find this an important issue to consider, others do not believe this information is true.

 There are numerous studies of shift work and accidents.
 Night work may increase the incidence of both injuries and accidents.
-This is best seen from studies in hospitals, the number of errors and mistreatments of patients increases at night.
-Many studies from industry show, strangely enough, that night work does not provide any increased incidence of injuries.
-It can be interpreted in light of the many activities that actually stop during the night, the risk of accidents and injuries is reduced.
+This is best seen from studies in hospitals, the number of errors and maltreatments of patients increases at night.
+Many studies from industry shows strange enough that night work does not provide any increased incidence of injuries.
+It can be interpreted in light of the many activities stopped during the night, thereby reducing the risk of accidents and injuries.
 Many of these studies, however, have been conducted by the industry itself, or been paid by the industry - and one can discuss if this connection between industry and researchers may have influenced the results.
-Economic considerations are strong when deciding whether work should be done around the clock – or not.
+Economic considerations are strong when to decide whether work should be done around the clock – or not.

 Consequences for family life and social activities